mmdata/basic-dash-app/Readme.md

 ## Intro

 Basic Dash app to predict sentiment.
-It is NOT ready for actual use!
+It is NOT ready for actual production use!
 To run localy:
 - `python3 -m venv env`
 - `source env/bin/activate`